wyomingCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What’s included in a Wyoming Criminal Court Record?

-Criminal court records comprise general case information and account of the trial or appeal stage; whether felonies, misdemeanor and infractions.
-The information contained in a criminal court record depends on the case and the court where the case was/is being handled, and also on whether the case ended with a plea bargain or trial conviction.
+Criminal court records comprise general case information and an account of the trial or appeal stage, whether felonies, misdemeanors, or infractions.
+The information contained in a criminal court record depends on the case and the court where the case was/is being handled, as well as whether the case ended with a plea bargain or trial conviction.
 It usually contains personal information of the parties to the case (plaintiff and defendant) and the crime being prosecuted.
 However, most criminal court records share similar content, which may include:

 • Biodata of the defendant and/or the plaintiff, such as: